yosi-dediashvili/EasyConfig/README.md

 EasyConfig
 ==========

-A wrapper class for [python's ConfigParser class](http://docs.python.org/2.7/library/configparser.html) that represent the config items as objects.
+A wrapper class for [python's ConfigParser class](http://docs.python.org/2.7/library/configparser.html) that represent the configuration items as objects.

 ## Usage:

-### Accesing configuration items:
+### Accessing configuration items:
-Given the following config file:
+Given the following configuration file:
 ```ini
 [SomeSection]
 some_item = some_value